BrianAronson/birankr/paper.md

 Differences between how HITS and CoHITS estimate ranks on the Marvel Universe collaboration network are more complicated.
 CoHITS normalizes the transition matrix by the outdegree of the source nodes, and therefore places somewhat less value on connections from highly connected characters and from highly connected comic books than HITS.
 As a result, CoHITS tends to assign higher ranks to characters who are connected to a more diverse array of comic books than does HITS.
 This difference is best illustrated by the inclusion of Mr. Fantastic in HITS' top-ranked characters and the inclusion of Spider Man in CoHITS' top-ranked characters: Spider Man appears in nearly twice as many comic books as Mr. Fantastic and collaborates with a significantly wider cast of characters than Mr. Fantastic; however, Mr. Fantastic tends to appear in highly central comic books with large character casts.
 It is open to interpretation as to which measure of centrality is better, but in many applications, we tend to prefer CoHITS over HITS as CoHITS ranks are less influenced by the presence of outliers with extreme degrees.

-%These algorithms tend to estimate more similar ranks to nodes with very high-degrees, but less similar ranks for nodes with lower degree.
-In addition, the algorithms tend to estimate more similar node-ranks when applied to networks with highly skewed degree distributions.
 It is also worth mentioning that assigning different edge weights to the network can significantly affect ranking results.
 Our package offers flexibility by allowing different combinations of algorithms and edge weights.
 We leave the choice to the users' discretion.